 Students from Ecole des Ponts ParisTech can be admitted directly to the second year of the Master PPD according to their previous education, but they also have to submit their applications on PSE Application.

-- Dowload the list of required documents for PSE application.
+- Download the list of required documents for the PPD - PSE application.

 Minimum requirements for entering into the Masters Programme

 - A Bachelor’s degree in economics, with good knowledge of micro, macro and econometrics.
 We are very interested with Bachelors in other fields, but you must show that you have the skills to take technical lectures in economics.

 - In English.
 Non-native english speaker applicants must include with their application file a certificate of competence in English (TOEFL, IELTS, TOEIC, Cambridge ESOL).
 We demand level C1 (see the table of equivalences).
 Applicants who have finished international training in courses certified in English are exempted from this requirement.
 However, in this case we need a letter from the administrative office of your universities mentioning that the language of instructions of your courses was English.
 If you have studied in an Anglophone country, there is no need for any document of course.

 - A strong level in mathematics.
 The required level of mathematics corresponds to appendices B and C of the book: “Introductory Econometrics” of J. Wooldridge.
 These appendices include some exercises that you are strongly advised to try before applying.

 - The M1 is very demanding: you will have many assignments, tutorials and projects each week.
 Be ready to work every day after class including most of the week-end and the holidays.
 There will be at most one week revision break before the exams: you are expected to be able to organize yourself during the year and work for the exam while learning new materials and preparing your assignments.